rawpython/remi/README.md

 HTML Attribute accessibility
 ===
-Sometimes could be required to access Widget's HTML representation in order to manipulate HTML attributes.
+Sometimes it is required to access Widget's HTML representation in order to manipulate HTML attributes.
 The library allows accessing this information easily.

 A simple example: It is the case where you would like to add a hover text to a widget.
 This can be achieved by the *title* attribute of an HTML tag.